tycho-bear/capstone-project/README.md

 ### Full Report

-The full report for this project may be found in [Capstone_Project_Report.pdf](https://github.com/tycho-bear/capstone-project/blob/main/Capstone_Project_Report.pdf).
+The full report for this project may be found in [Capstone_Project_Report.pdf](https://github.com/tycho-bear/capstone-project/blob/main/Capstone_Project_Report.pdf) (opens in browser).

 ### Algorithms Used